K-Drama actress Kim Mi-soo of Snowdrop and Hellbound fame passes away at 29

 South Korean actress Kim Mi-soo, who played a supporting character in Disney Plus series Snowdrop, has passed away at the age of 29.
 Her agency, Landscape Entertainment confirmed the news in a statement on Wednesday, while requesting privacy for the family.

 Known for her role of Yeo Jeong Min, a student activist who shares a women’s dormitory with protagonist Young-ro in JTBC and Disney Plus drama series Snowdrop, actress and model Kim Mi-soo passed away on Wednesday.
-Her funeral will reportedly be held at the Taeneung Sungsim Funeral Home, according to a report by the Times of India.
+Her funeral will reportedly be held at the Taeneung Sungsim Funeral Home.

 Landscape Entertainment offers condolences to Kim Mi-soo’s family in an official statement